itsnayabsd/website/_posts/financial/2019-09-14-financial-freedom.md

 * [Axis Mutual fund](https://www.axismf.com)
 * [Aditya Birla Capital Mutual funds](https://mutualfund.adityabirlacapital.com/)

 **Fixed Deposits** - More the RBI repo rate -> more the interest rate on fixed deposits.
-Break the existing FDs (do necessary calculations to avoid loss befor breaking )when RBI increases repo rate
+Break the existing FDs (do necessary calculations to avoid loss befor breaking) to invest in new FDs when RBI increases repo rate

 > What's the relation among *inflation*, *stock market* and *repo rate*? <br/>
->> With the decrease in the repo rate, the banks borrow more money from RBI and in turn banks offer low interest on loans.
-Thus the flow of money (inflation rate) in a country increases. <br/>
+>> With the decrease in the repo rate, the banks borrow more money from RBI and in turn banks offer low interest rate on loans.
+Thus the flow of money (inflation rate) increases in country. <br/>

 >> With the increase in inflation rate, the purchasing power of rupee decreases.
 The evidence is clear that the **value stocks** perform better when inflation is high.
 The **income stocks** performs the other way.